UQComputingSociety/constitution/constitution.md

     1. The management committee shall provide for the safe custody of books, documents, instruments of title and securities of the Club/Society.

-The constitution is enacted on this 23rd day of February 2011.
+The constitution is enacted on this 13rd day of october 2016.